kostaskougios/spi/sql/Benchmarks.md

 time.

 Surprisingly the avro format is not the fastest one or the one with the smallest file sizes during ingestion.
-It might be due to the overheads introduced by spark or the library spark-avro or the snappy compression.
+It might be due to the overheads introduced by spark sql or the library spark-avro or the snappy compression.
 It should be the fastest because it doesn't have to organize the data in any way.

 Surely this is not a comprehensive benchmark but maybe indicative of what we can expect.
 Please let me know if you